 Welcome back to the twenty-fifth feature from the Collective Series by The Idle Man.
-Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collections, drops and interviewed by our feature writer Georgia Jackson.
-Read the full feature below as we believe it's more about what we do, rather than what we wear.
+Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do. written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.

 Meet Louis Pearson, founder and CEO of OLY Clothing, an up and coming sportswear brand.
 Starting the company at just 20 years old, Pearson had always had a passion and drive for competitive sports and even studied health physiology at University.
 It was during his time at university when the idea sparked in his mind and today the story continues.